lucassherwin/MyJST/README.md

   - if user has an account and stays signed in go directly to their page
   - otherwise welcome page
 - [ ] ToDo Improvements
-  - Multiple lists
+  - [ ] Multiple lists
-  - Dropdown to change which list is shown
+  - [ ] Dropdown to change which list is shown
+  - [ ] Checkboxes are checked when loading data
 - [ ] Add extra items like auth
 - [ ] Stretch goals